menu

 Also of interest is that Syosset has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Syosset is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Syosset is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Syosset is an extremely ethnically-diverse town.
 The people who call Syosset home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Syosset residents report their race to be White, followed by Asian.
-Important ancestries of people in Syosset include Italian, Irish, German, Polish, and Russian.
+Important ancestries of people in Syosset include Italian, Irish, German, Russian, and Greek.

 The most common language spoken in Syosset is English.
 Other important languages spoken here include Chinese and Langs. of India.